 - Could be a great option for people in disadvantaged living situations.

-- There’s still a strict application process because these loans are in high demand.
+- Strict application process because these loans are in high demand.

-- These are some of the best small business working capital loans, but they often have limitations.
-For example, you can’t use this loan to buy real estate, or to pay back other debts.
+- These are some of the best small-business working-capital loans, but they often have limitations.
+For example, you can’t use this loan to buy real estate, or pay back other debts.

 Most likely.
 Anything between 670 and 739 is considered a good credit score, and most banks, online lenders, and credit unions will give you a loan.

 What is the easiest business loan to get?